rikhuijzer/SIRUS.jl/paper/paper.md

 # Statement of need

 Many of the modern day machine learning models are non-interpretable models, also known as _black box_ models.
-For non-interpretable models, predictions cannot be understood by looking at the model parameters.
-For example, in Julia, multiple non-interpretable models are available.
+For example, the following are some commonly used models; available via the Machine Learning Julia (MLJ) framework [@blaom2020mlj].
-One of such models is Flux.jl [@innes2018flux], which provides lightweight abstractions for various advanced models including neural networks.
+Flux.jl [@innes2018flux] is a package that provides lightweight abstractions for various advanced models including neural networks.
 A more user-friendly alternative is BetaML.jl [@lobianco2021betaml], which provides pure Julia implementations for many models including the perceptron classifier, pegasos classifier [@shalev2007pegasos], neural networks, decision tree classifier and regressor.
+Furthermore, an interface to Microsoft's gradient boosting machine called LightGBM [@ke2017lightgbm] is available via LightGBM.jl.
-Furthermore, an interface to many of Python's packages is available via  ScikitLearn.jl[^3].
+Finally, an interface to many of Python's packages is available via ScikitLearn.jl[^3].
-Another package is LightGBM.jl, an interface to Microsoft's LightGBM [@ke2017lightgbm]; a gradient boosting machine.
-These models are all available via the Machine Learning Julia (MLJ) framework [@blaom2020mlj].
-MLJ is the Julia equivalent for Python's scikit-learn [@grisel2023scikit].

-For high stakes domains where model decisions have real-world impact on individuals, such as suggesting treatments or personnel selection, these non-interpretable models can be problematic because they may lead to unsafe, unfair, or unreliable predictions [@doshi2017towards; @barredo2020explainable].
+However, although these models are commonly used, these non-interpretable models can be problematic in high stakes domains where model decisions have real-world impact on individuals, such as suggesting treatments or selecting personnel.
+Non-interpretable models may lead to unsafe, unfair, or unreliable predictions [@doshi2017towards; @barredo2020explainable].
-However, the set of fully interpretable models is often limited to ordinary and generalized regression models, decision trees, RuleFit, naive Bayes classification, and k-nearest neighbors [@molnar2022interpretable].
+Yet, the set of fully interpretable models is often limited to ordinary and generalized regression models, decision trees, RuleFit, naive Bayes classification, and k-nearest neighbors [@molnar2022interpretable].
-In general, linear models can perform poorly when the features are correlated or can be sensitive to the choice of hyperparameters when using regularized models, decision trees perform poorly compared to random forests [@james2013introduction], and RuleFit's performance, anecdotally, was disappointing [@molnar2022interpretable].
+In general, linear models can perform poorly when the features are correlated or can be sensitive to the choice of hyperparameters when using regularized models.
+Furthermore, decision trees perform poorly compared to random forests [@james2013introduction] and RuleFit's performance, anecdotally, was disappointing [@molnar2022interpretable].
 Naive Bayes, available in Julia as NaiveBayes.jl[^1], is often overlooked and can be very suitable for many situations; especially when the features are independent [@ashari2013performance].
 Alternatively, random forests [@breiman2001random; @sadeghi2022decisiontree] often outperform linear models and decision trees, but are not fully interpretable due to the large number of trees, typically thousands, in the forests.
 At the same time, model interpretation techniques, such as SHAP [@lundberg2017unified], do not clearly explain predictions made by the models.